flowidright/PSUBuyingGuide/README.md

 # Tiering

+**IMPORTANT: PSUs are ranked from top to bottom within the Tiers.**

+## Electrical Performance Tiering

 **The reccomendations will be split into 3 tiers:**

 **Baller: Some of the best units on the market.
 They will most likely be overkill, so only buy if you have a large budget!**